 Moving from square to square in the Cultural District you will come across busy streets and quiet urban spaces alike.
 Pass by the garden behind The Copenhagen Cityhall, Gammel Strand, Bertel Thorvaldsens Plads, The Ruins under Christiansborg Palace, the secret Library Garden and Søren Kirkegaards Plads and you will experience a diverse urban life.

 Taking the wider view often leads to insight.
 Enjoy the vistas of the harbour area or go up the Christiansborg Palace Tower to enjoy splendid views.
-For insight, visit the Danish Parliament, The Black Diamond housing both the Royal Danish Library and the Danish National Archives or the Copenhagen City Archives.
+For insight, visit the Danish Parliament, The Black Diamond housing both the Royal Danish Library and the Copenhagen City Archives.

 The Copenhagen Cultural District